-Over the last few years, there’s been a huge increase in plant-based chicken options available at grocery stores all over the country — and the world.
+Over the last few years, there’s been a huge increase in plant-based chicken alternatives available at grocery stores all over the country — and the world.
 Here are more than a dozen of these vegan chicken brands for you to explore—meat substitutes that will please even skeptics.

 Many meat-eaters consider chicken as the healthier go-to option compared with red meat.
 While it’s true that it’s leaner and contains less cholesterol and saturated fat, this just isn’t good enough.
 Why bother, when there are so many great vegan chicken substitutes available?